isc-projects/bind9/doc/notes/notes-9.21.2.rst

 - Support ISO timestamps with timezone information.

-  The configuration option `print-time` can now be set to `iso8601-tzinfo` in order to use the ISO 8601 timestamp with timezone information when logging.
-This is used as a default for `named -g`.
+  The configuration option :any:`print-time` can now be set to ``iso8601-tzinfo``, to use the ISO 8601 timestamp with timezone information when logging.
+This is used as a default for :option:`named -g`.  :gl:`#4963`
-  :gl:`#4963`

-- Add flag to named-checkconf to ignore "not configured" errors.
+- Add flag to :iscman:`named-checkconf` to ignore "not configured" errors.

+  :iscman:`named-checkconf` now takes the :option:`named-checkconf -n`
-  `named-checkconf` now takes "-n" to ignore "not configured" errors.
-  This allows named-checkconf to check the syntax of configurations from other builds which have support for more options.
+  option to ignore "not configured" errors.
+This allows :iscman:`named-checkconf` to check the syntax of configurations from other builds that have support for options not present in the :iscman:`named-checkconf` build. :gl:`!9446`

 - Implement the ForwardOnlyFail statistics channel counter.

-  The new ForwardOnlyFail statistics channel counter indicates the number of queries failed due to bad forwarders for 'forward only' zones.
+  The new ForwardOnlyFail statistics channel counter indicates the number of queries that failed due to bad forwarders for "forward only" zones.
+Related to :gl:`#1793`.

-  Related to #1793

 Removed Features
 ~~~~~~~~~~~~~~~~

-- Remove "port" from source address options.
+- Remove ``port`` from source address options.

-  Remove the use of "port" when configuring query-source(-v6), transfer-
+  Remove the use of ``port`` when configuring :any:`query-source`,
-  source(-v6), notify-source(-v6), parental-source(-v6), etc. Remove the
+  :any:`transfer-source`, :any:`notify-source`, :any:`parental-source`,
-  use of source ports for parental-agents.
+  etc., and their ``-v6`` counterparts.
+Also, remove the use of source
+  ports for :any:`parental-agents`.

-  Also remove the deprecated options use-{v4,v6}-udp-ports and
+  Also remove the deprecated options ``use-v4-udp-ports``,
+  ``use-v6-udp-ports``, ``avoid-v4-udp-ports``, and
-  avoid-{v4,v6}udp-ports. :gl:`#3843`
+  ``avoid-v6-udp-ports``. :gl:`#3843`

-- Remove DNSRPS implementation from the open-source version.
+- Remove DNSRPS implementation from the open source version of BIND 9.

-  DNSRPS was the API for a commercial implementation of Response-Policy
+  DNSRPS was a reputedly improved API for a commercial implementation of
-  Zones that was supposedly better.
-However, it was never open-sourced
+  Response Policy Zones; however, it was never open-sourced and has only
-  and has only ever been available from a single vendor.
-This goes
+  ever been available from a single vendor.
+This goes against the
-  against the principle that the open-source edition of BIND 9 should
+  principle that the open source edition of BIND 9 should contain only
-  contain only features that are generally available and universal.
+  features that are generally available and universal.  :gl:`!9358`

-  This commit removes the DNSRPS implementation from BIND 9.
-It may be
-  reinstated in the subscription edition if there's enough interest from
-  customers, but it would have to be rewritten as a plugin (hook)
-  instead of hard-wiring it again in so many places.

 Feature Changes
 ~~~~~~~~~~~~~~~

-- Set logging category for notify/xfer-in related messages.
+- Set logging category for ``notify``/``xfer-in``-related messages.

-  Some 'notify' and 'xfer-in' related log messages were logged at the 'general' category instead of their own category.
-This has been fixed.
+  Some ``notify`` and ``xfer-in``-related log messages were logged at the "general" category level instead of their own category.
+This has been fixed.  :gl:`#2730`
-  :gl:`#2730`

-- Allow IXFR-to-AXFR fallback on DNS_R_TOOMANYRECORDS.
+- Allow IXFR-to-AXFR fallback on ``DNS_R_TOOMANYRECORDS``.

-  This change allows fallback from an IXFR failure to AXFR when the reason is `DNS_R_TOOMANYRECORDS`.
-This is because this error condition could be temporary only in an intermediate version of IXFR transactions and it's possible that the latest version of the zone doesn't have that condition.
-In such a case, the secondary would never be able to update the zone (even if it could) without this fallback.
+  This change allows fallback from an IXFR failure to AXFR when the reason is ``DNS_R_TOOMANYRECORDS``. :gl:`#4928`

-  This fallback behavior is particularly useful with the recently introduced `max-records-per-type` and `max-types-per-name` options: the primary may not have these limitations and may temporarily introduce "too many" records, breaking IXFR.
-If the primary side subsequently deletes these records, this fallback will help recover the zone transfer failure automatically; without it, the secondary side would first need to increase the limit, which requires more operational overhead and has its own adverse effect. :gl:`#4928`

-- Honour the Control Group memory contraints on Linux.
+- Honor the Control Group memory contraints on Linux.

-  On Linux, the system administrator can use Control Group ``cgroup`` mechanism to limit the amount of available memory to the process.
-  This limit will be honoured when calculating the percentage-based values.
+  On Linux, the system administrator can use the Control Group (``cgroup``) mechanism to limit the amount of memory available to the process.
+This limit is now honored when calculating the percentage-based values. :gl:`!9556`

 Bug Fixes
 ~~~~~~~~~

-- Fix a statistics channel counter bug when 'forward only' zones are
+- Fix a statistics channel counter bug when "forward only" zones are
   used.

-  When resolving a zone with a 'forward only' policy, and finding out
+  When resolving a zone with a "forward only" policy, and finding out
-  that all the forwarders are marked as "bad", the 'ServerQuota' counter
+  that all the forwarders were marked as "bad", the "ServerQuota"
-  of the statistics channel was incorrectly increased.
-This has been
+  counter of the statistics channel was incorrectly increased.
+This has
-  fixed. :gl:`#1793`
+  been fixed. :gl:`#1793`

 - Fix a bug in the static-stub implementation.